-Nopales: The prickly pear cactus, is a common ingredient in Mexican cooking.
+Nopal: The prickly pear cactus, is a common ingredient in Mexican cooking.
 The flat paddles have their thorns removed and are then cut into slices.
-They taste sort of like green beans, but with an okra kind of texture.
+They taste sort of like green beans, but with an okra texture.
 Yummm!
 The bean soup with nopales is only compared to the traditional cactus salad, which with some hot tortillas and a good sauce is perfect.

-Nance: It grows in clusters on large shrubs approximately 10 meters tall.
-The small fruits are round and only 1 to 2 centimeters in diameter.
+Nance: Nance fruit which is known in the southwest regions of the United States but popular across Mexico is a unique fruit that grows in clusters on large shrubs.
 Nance fruit matures from green to a yellow-orange color.
 The fruit has a thin skin that can be easily peeled.
-Nance fruit has an oily white pulp that surrounds 1 to 3 small inedible white seeds.
+Nance fruit has an oily white pulp that surrounds 1 to 3 small inedible seeds.
 The aroma of the pulp has been described as “soap-like” due to its high oil content.
 Nance fruits have a starchy texture and are somewhat acidic but have a subtle sweetness when fully ripe.
-You can make a nance lomonade or maybe have them in a pickle.
+You can make a nance lemonade or maybe have them in a pickle.

 Cherimoya: The cherimoya, sometimes called a sugar apple, has a sweet, juicy, white flesh with pulp that contains seeds.
 Like soursop, its seeds are toxic.
 It has a creamy and soft texture that makes it great in ice cream, smoothies, mousse and pie filling.
 Cherimoya is good for the heart, hair, and skin.
 Try it in a custard.